-s.
-106 Part 5 - Treatment and Management of Forensic Patients (7) If subsection (5) or (6) applies, the responsible official may refuse to allow the telephone call to be made or proceed if $-$ (a) the caller does not comply fully or at all with the requirement; or (b) the responsible official is not satisfied as to any information provided, whether as to its truth or otherwise.
-(8) If the patient makes or receives a telephone call on a reverse charges basis, a responsible official may require the patient to meet those charges.
-(9) The rights conferred by subsection (1) do not extend to a right to $-$ (a) stipulate that any telephone call be made or received via any particular kind or brand of telephone, technology or telecommunications provider; or (b) have possession of a mobile telephone or other kind of telephonic device or component.
-(10) In this section - telej phone call means any communication made by using a telephone, radio or similar electronic device, including a communication consisting of a text message or picture.

-Note 1 The exercise of telephone rights under this Subdivision is reviewable by the Tribunal - see Division 2 of Part 3 of Chapter 3.
+- (7) If subsection (5) or (6) applies, the responsible official may refuse to allow the telephone call to be made or proceed if - (a) the caller does not comply fully or at all with the requirement; or - (b) the responsible official is not satisfied as to any information provided, whether as to its truth or otherwise. - (8) If the patient makes or receives a telephone call on a reverse charges basis, a responsible official may require the patient to meet those charges. - (9) The rights conferred by subsection (1) do not extend to a right to - (a) stipulate that any telephone call be made or received via any particular kind or brand of telephone, technology or telecommunications provider; or - (b) have possession of a mobile telephone or other kind of telephonic device or component. - (10) In this section - telephone call means any communication made by using a telephone, radio or similar electronic device, including a communication consisting of a text message or picture. - Note 1 The exercise of telephone rights under this Subdivision is reviewable by the Tribunal see Division 2 of Part 3 of Chapter 3.

-Note 2 The CFP has power to intervene in respect of the exercise of such rights if the CFP is not the relevant decision-maker - see section 147.
+Note 2 The Chief Psychiatrist has power to intervene in respect of the exercise of such rights if the Chief Psychiatrist is not the relevant decision-maker-see section 147.